PrestaShop/prestashop-specs/back-office/shop-parameters/order-settings/order-settings.md

 When enabled, the shipping costs are automatically updated when the merchant edit an order, even if the price of the order exceeds the carrier's range.

+If there is an invoice, it's also updated.

 ### Delayed shipping

 This toggle is on No by default.